OpenIndiana/oi-docs/docs/dev/userland.md

 ### Installing the package

-After you've published the package to your local repository and rebuilt the repository index or metadata, you can install the package and perform whatever testing is appropriate.
+After you've published the package to your local repository and rebuilt the repository index or metadata you can install the package and perform whatever testing is appropriate.

 ```bash
 pkg publisher
 ```

-If the package you built and published to the local userland repository is not already part of hipster, it should be straightforward to install it:
+If the package you built and published to the local userland repository is not already part of hipster it should be straightforward to install it:

 ```bash
 pfexec pkg install your/package/name
 ```

-If, however, the package you built is an updated version of an existing package, then you may have to take additional steps before it can be updated.
+If, however, the package you built is an updated version of an existing package then you may have to take additional steps before it can be updated.

-If `pkg` refuses to install the package from your local repository, it may be because the userland-incorporation is preventing updates to the version of the package:
+If `pkg` refuses to install the package from your local repository it may be because the userland-incorporation is preventing updates to the version of the package:

 ```bash
 $ pfexec pkg update image/library/libjpeg6-ijg